Rama-Chunduri/Task-Manager/README.md

 ### Languages and Development:

--Description: The language that we will be using for this project will be C++.
+- Description: The language that we will be using for this project will be C++.
 We will also be using Visual Studio Code, Valgrind, and the gdb debugger.

 - Input: Name of user, password, name of task, description, due date, start date, task duration, completion status of task, tag, and priority of tasks.